Adam Wainwright: High school

-Wainwright attended high school at Glynn Academy in his native Brunswick, where he was an athletic and academic standout.
+Wainwright attended high school at Glynn Academy in Brunswick, where he was an athletic and academic standout.
 With a fastball over 90 mph and batting average at times over .500, Wainwright was named Gatorade Georgia Player of the Year in 2000.
 He also played football, in which he was named to the All-State team as a wide receiver his junior and senior years as well as All-Region honors as a placekicker.
-Various colleges and universities, including Georgia Tech, offered him academic and baseball scholarships.
+Several universities, including Georgia Tech, offered him academic and baseball scholarships.